mcsalgado/lecture-source-py/source/rst/optgrowth_fast.rst

 The last two functions could be merged, as they were in our :doc:`previous implementation <optgrowth>`, but we resisted doing so to increase efficiency.

-Here's a function that iterates from a starting guess of the value function until the difference between successive outputs is below a particular tolerance level.
+Here's a function that iterates from a starting guess of the value function until the difference between successive iterates is below a particular tolerance level.

 .. code-block:: python3